Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-Moreover, interviewees address issues related to the data product model (C3) with central enforcement of metadata and data quality standards ($\Delta, Z, H, \Theta, I$).
-However, this measure has limitations that are important to stress.
-First, organizations should define standards in cooperation with domains and not top-down.
-Furthermore, organizations should only enforce standards when applicable to allow domains a degree of freedom and flexibility to avoid frustration.
-For example, if a column in a data set matches the predefined syntax of an email, then standards for email data should be enforced.
-Additionally, in line with the fourth main principle of data mesh: federated computational governance, organizations should use automation to ensure compliance with standards and fast operations.

-\textbf{BP2: Empower \& observe} ($B, \Delta, Z, H, \Theta, I, K, M, N, \Xi, O$).
-The second best practice addresses the shift of responsibility (C2) and issues related to the data product model (C3) and the transition towards federated data governance (C1).
+\textbf{IS2: Empower \& observe} ($B, \Delta, Z-K, M-O$).
+The second implementation strategy addresses the shift of responsibility (C2) and issues related to metadata quality (C3) and the transition towards federated data governance (C1).
 One of the key ideas of data mesh is to leverage domain knowledge.
-However, a central department needs to provide the technical infrastructure, support, templates, and guidelines to facilitate the provision of high-quality data products ($B, \Delta, Z, H, \Theta, I, N$).
-This finding is in line with the third main principle of data mesh, the self-serve data platform highlighting the importance to empower the domains.
-On multiple occasions during the interviews, interviewees stress the importance to observe the quality and usage of data products ($Z, \Theta, I, K, M, \Xi, O$) pointing out two major benefits.
-First, usage data of data products can motivate data product owners within the domains, because it visualizes the impact the data product has.
-This data can help domains to highlight their importance within the organization and provides them with leverage to negotiate additional resources (C5).
-Furthermore, we suggest that organizations observe and automatically score the quality of data products.
-This score should include a metadata score, a data quality score, and availability metrics. $O$ argues that a data product quality score creates an incentive for data product owners to ensure a high quality of the data product (C3). $\Delta$ further emphasizes, ``it doesn't need a lot of escalation [...] just by knowing it will be reported [...] they handle it very differently now''.
+However, a central department needs to provide the technical infrastructure, support, templates, and guidelines to facilitate the provision of high-quality data products ($B, \Delta, Z-I, N$).
+This finding is in line with the third main principle of data mesh, the self-serve data platform highlighting the importance of empowering the domains.
+On multiple occasions during the interviews, interviewees stress the importance of observing the quality and usage of data products ($Z-K, M, \Xi, O$) pointing out two major benefits.
+First, usage data of data products can motivate data product owners within the domains because it visualizes the impact the data product has.
+This data can help domains highlight their importance within the organization and provide them with leverage to negotiate additional resources (C5).
+Furthermore, we suggest that organizations observe and automatically score the quality of data products, preferably by an independent unit.
+This score should include a metadata score, a data quality score, and availability metrics.
+Depending on the criticality of the data and data product quality standards, organizations should also consider a human-in-the-loop responsible for initial approval ($\Delta$). $O$ argues that a data product quality score creates an incentive for data product owners to ensure a high quality of the metadata (C3). $\Delta$ further emphasizes, ``it doesn't need a lot of escalation [...] just by knowing it will be reported [...] they handle it very differently now''.
 Therefore, we suggest that a central steering unit tracks and ranks key data products to nudge data product owners to provide high-quality data products.